 He who finds a wife finds what is good and receives favor from the Lord~ Proverbs 18:22 NIV

-My husband and I have officially been married for more years than most millennials have been alive.
-Alan and I were barely into our twenties when we got married and like all couples who marry young, we kind of grew-up together.
+I have been married for more years than most millennials have been alive.
+My husband and I were barely into our twenties when we got married and like all couples who marry young, we more-or-less grew-up together.

-I do not pretend to know everything there is to know about marriage, I am still learning.
-However, through the years I have learned a thing or two about the art of keeping love alive.
+I do not pretend to know everything there is to know about marriage, even after all these years I am still learning.
+However, through the years we have made some mistakes, done some things right and in general have learned a thing or two about the art of keeping love alive.
 Today I want to share six practical things I have learned (mostly the hard way) about the art of keeping a marriage healthy.
-Beginning with:

 I am convinced that most divorces aren’t caused by big problems that cannot be solved.
-Divorces are the result of little irritations we refuse to let go of.
-I learned this a few years into our marriage when I observed that my sweetie had what I concluded were some vexing personal habits.
-Most notably Alan is a “piler”.
+Divorces are the result of little irritations we refuse to let go of that eventually morph into bad habits we form to escape the misery we feel over the little things we can’t let go of.
+I learned this a few years into our marriage when I observed that my sweet husband had what I concluded were some vexing personal habits.
+Most notably my Alan is a “piler”.
 He piles things neatly and continues to pile them until he is ready to deal with the mess or the pile outgrows the space available.
 This habit came to my attention via an enormous heap of clothing in the corner of our bedroom.
 I decided to see how big it would get before he did something about it.
 It took longer than I liked, and my outrage grew in direct proportion to the size of the pile.
-Three weeks in, I was done with keeping the peace and spent the better part of a day formulating an impressive lecture on the merits of tidiness and importance of respecting one’s partner.
+Three weeks in, I was done with keeping the peace and spent the better part of a day formulating an impressive lecture on the merits of tidiness and importance of respecting shared spaces.
 I was prepared to nail him with it, and then I had one of those gut-wrenching moments that are painful to experience but are totally necessary sometimes.
 It hit me that the pile of laundry was going to be the beginning of the end my marriage if I didn’t let go of my need to have it my way all the time.
 I promptly quashed my “righteous” indignation and vowed to stop letting that particular habit get the best of me.

 Connect without having sex-